seanlb02/ctwebsite/README.md

-## Documentation
+# Documentation

-This is the (work in progress) static site for local small press record label Cult Trip.
-Built with Next JS, deployed with Vercel.
+Static website for my old, and now defunct record label.
+Built with NextJs and deployed with Vercel.
+Work-in-progress.

-<a href="https://ctwebsite-afyfie07b-seanlb02.vercel.app/" target="_blank">Preview</a>